 - One Handed Push – I’ve never understood a stroller that requires 2 hands to push, mostly because I’ve never had two empty hands to push one!
 This compact stroller has a singular handlebar and is lightweight enough to push with just one paw.

-- Narrow – From crowded streets to narrow buses I was able to fit the Ergobaby Metro Compact City Stroller everywhere without any issues, which is a key feature in any stroller for me.
+- Narrow – From crowded streets to narrow buses I was able to fit the Ergobaby Compact Stroller everywhere without any issues, which is a key feature in any stroller for me.
 I hate width, whether it be in my midsection or in a stroller wheelbase.

 - Breezy and Insulated – The mesh backing makes it super breezy during summer months, and for the winter months just snap the shield on to make a fully insulated seat where no cold air is going to get in.